gesiscss/ChatDashboard/README.md

 ### 1) Installing necessary libraries (local)
 First of all, you should install the `WhatsR` package, all necessary dependencies, and all required packages for the ChatDashboard webapp on your local machine.
-Depending on what is already installed, you might get warning messages that some libraries are not available.
+Depending on what is already installed, you might get warning messages that some system libraries are not available.
 Should that be the case, you need to install those via the command line (not RStudio).

 ```
+# Installing from CRAN
+install.packages("WhatsR")

-# Installing WhatsR package
+# Installing WhatsR package from GitHub
 library(devtools)
 devtools::install_github("gesiscss/WhatsR")